NeoGeographyToolkit/StereoPipeline/docs/bundle_adjustment.rst

 Working with map-projected images
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If ``parallel_stereo`` was run with map-projected images, one can still extract dense interest point matches and the unaligned disparity from such a run, and these can be applied with the original unprojected images for the purpose of bundle adjustment (after being renamed appropriately).
+If ``parallel_stereo`` was run with map-projected images, one can still extract dense interest point matches and the unaligned disparity from such a run, and these can be applied with the original unprojected images for the purpose of bundle adjustment (after being renamed appropriately, :numref:`ba_match_files`).
 This may be convenient since while bundle adjustment must always happen with the original images, ``parallel_stereo`` could be faster and more accurate when images are map-projected.
 It is suggested that the unaligned disparity and interest points obtained this way be examined carefully.
 Particularly the grid size used in mapprojection should be similar to the ground sample distance for the raw images for best results.

 .. _kaguya_ba: